How to sell digital downloadable products with WooCommerce

 Today we take a deep dive into how to sell digital downloadable products with WooCommerce.
 We go from the basic definition of digital products and its usefulness for many business types.
 Then we check how it can be used as a revenue strategy, and how it differs from physical products.
 Following our job is to set up our digital products in WooCommerce.
 In addition, we see how to set up more complex and advanced digital products.
 And finally, we go over the security and licensing details, and how to protect your products.

 The digital revolution is here to stay.
 Many products vanished from the shelves to be in our hard drives.
 Books, music, photos.
 In addition, many of our old appliances became apps.
 Calculators, watches, spreadsheets, notebooks.
-Even services or entire experiences are digital as well, such as courses or chatting with friends.
+Even services or entire experiences are digital as well, such as courses, gift cards, or chatting with friends.

 Clearly, the businesses were affected as well.
 You’re wondering if it’s worth creating digital products, or if they even have a place in your market.
 And it’s almost certain that this is the case.
 Not just because many products are downloadable now, but also because customers are expecting it.
 And they are willing to pay for the convenience.
 As Steve Jobs discovered by creating the iTunes store, convenience is very much worth it.